molpopgen/fwdpy11/doc/examples/DataMatrix.rst

 Representing samples from a population in matrix form
 ====================================================================================

+fwdpy11 allows viewing samples from populations (including the entire sample) in a matrix format.

+The relevant functions are:

+* :function:`fwdpy11.sampling.genotype_matrix`
+* :function:`fwdpy11.sampling.haplotype_matrix`

+Both return :class:`fwdpy11.sampling.DataMatrix` objects.

+The API is extremely flexible, allowing for the inclusion or exclustion of selected markers.
+Getting a :class:`fwdpy11.sampling.DataMatrix` requires a few steps:

+1. Determine the individuals in your sample.
+You may do this however you see fit.
+2. Get a list of mutation keys associated with that sample via a call to :function:`fwdpy11.sampling.mutation_keys`.
+3. Process/filter that list of keys as you need.
+The list is unsorted.
+You may choose to sort it according to mutation position, effect size, etc.  You may also apply a frequency filter.
+The data returned from :function:`fwdpy11.sampling.mutation_keys` records the sample frequency and the `mcounts` objects present in populations can be used to filter on population frequencies.
+4. Generate the fwdpy11.sampling.DataMatrix object by calling either :function:`fwdpy11.sampling.genotype_matrix` or `fwdpy11.sampling.haplotype_matrix`.
+5. Get the matrices as numpy arrays via a call to :meth:`fwdpy11.sampling.DataMatrix.neutral` or :meth:`fwdpy11.sampling.DataMatrix.selected`.
+These functions return 1d numpy arrays, which should be reshaped with the help of :attr:`fwdpy11.sampling.DataMatrix.nrow`, :meth:`fwdpy11.sampling.DataMatrix.ncol_neutral`, and :meth:`fwdpy11.sampling.DataMatrix.ncol_selected`.

+The positions and population frequencies are also stored in the :class:`fwdpy11.sampling.DataMatrix` instance.
+The order of these mutations is the same order as the mutation keys used to generated the object.

+The following example is a tour of the API:

 .. testcode::

     import fwdpy11 as fp11
     import fwdpy11.wright_fisher as wf
     import fwdpy11.sampling
     import numpy as np
+    import pickle

     #First, we set up and run a
     #simulation.